syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 ## How to copy necessary Microsoft compatible fonts to Linux

-N> To use Microsoft fonts in your environment, kindly get license clearance from Microsoft at your side.

 The fonts present in the location (in Linux) "/usr/share/fonts/" is used for conversion.
 By default, there will be limited number of fonts available in the Linux.

 Use the following code example to install the Microsoft compatible fonts to Linux.